minkvsky/FCND-Controls-CPP/README.md

 When the simulation is running, you can use the arrow keys on your keyboard to impact forces on your drone to see how your controller reacts to outside forces being applied.

-#### Keyboard / Mouse Controls ####

-There are a handful of keyboard / mouse commands to help with the simulator itself, including applying external forces on your drone to see how your controllers reacts!

- - Left drag - rotate
- - X + left drag - pan
- - Z + left drag - zoom
- - arrow keys - apply external force
- - C - clear all graphs
- - R - reset simulation
- - Space - pause simulation

 ## The Tasks ##